Cheriyal scroll painting: Present times

-certificates for his excellency in Cherial painting.

 Today the long stories from the local mythologies have been cut short, as the traditional patrons for the long scrolls no longer exist.
 The artists have been forced to adapt and nowadays they paint smaller versions of the scrolls, depicting a single episode or character from the traditional stories.
 These are amenable to framing and can be hung on walls in modern homes.
 Further, the colours are no longer prepared in the traditional manner.
 While earlier, they used natural white extracted from sea shells, black from lamp soot and yellow from turmeric.